dlu-ch/dlb/doc/index.rst

 #.
 Configure some tools of the toolchain by subclassing and redefining attributes.

 #.
-Configure and create a context object.
+Create a context object.

     A context object describes how subprocesses (e.g. the compiler) are started and how they interact with the environment (e.g. which environment variables they see).